evanwills/regex-multi-tool/README-repeatable.md

 >           the value from the main output field will be passed to
 >           the next chained action.
 But all output fields will be
 >           shown.

+> __NOTE ALSO:__ Chained actions that are designated as required
+>           when the parent action is registered will be run when
+>           the parent action is run regardless of whether the
+>           user forces the required state to false

 ### Extra outputs